The European trailertrain files

 - Trailer Train developed by York Trailer and Tiger Rail in the UK

-A handful of other systems seem to have left little more than patents Rail Trailer (Sambre et Meuse), Combitrans (Intermotra) or the "3R Intermodal System" (Innotermodal).
-This is speculation, but I suspect the abundance of incompatible systems contributed to the failure of the trailertrain concept as companies not already invested in any system would likely defer committing to any one of them.
+A handful of other systems seem to have left little more than patents: Rail Trailer (Sambre et Meuse), Combitrans (Intermotra) or the "3R Intermodal System" (Innotermodal).
+This is only speculation, but I suspect the abundance of incompatible systems contributed to the failure of the trailertrain concept as companies not already invested in any system would likely.